Prospects for PBR detection of KM3-230213A-like events

 \section{Possible neutrino origins of KM3-230213A}

 Having ruled out the possibility that KM3-230213A was engendered by an atmospheric muon, the next step is to investigate the possible sources of cosmic neutrinos.
 Actually, a neutrino origin of KM3-230213A is also challenging because the Pierre Auger Observatory and IceCube, which have been operating with a much larger effective area than KM3NeT and for a considerably longer time, have not observed any neutrinos with $E_\nu \gtrsim 10^{7.6}~{\rm GeV}$~\cite{PierreAuger:2023pjg,IceCube:2025ezc}.
 The absence of extreme energy neutrinos in the Auger~\cite{PierreAuger:2023pjg} or IceCube~\cite{IceCube:2025ezc} data samples excludes any association of KM3-230213A with the diffuse cosmogenic neutrino flux.
 To be more specific, for a diffuse isotropic neutrino flux there is a $3.5\sigma$ tension between KM3NeT-ARCA and IceCube measurements.
 The tension between KM3NeT-ARCA and IceCube measurements is about $2.6\sigma$ if the neutrino flux originates in a transient source~\cite{Li:2025tqf,KM3NeT:2025ccp}.
 The combined observations from KM3NeT-ARCA, IceCube, and Auger are consistent with a source flare of duration $T \sim 1~{\rm yr}$, with muon neutrino flux $F \sim 2 \times 10^{-7} \ (1~{\rm yr}/T)~{\rm GeV/(cm^2s)}$~\cite{Neronov:2025jfj}.
 The all-sky rate of similar neutrino flaring sources is constrained to be ${\cal R} \lesssim 0.4/{\rm yr}$.
+The population of transient sources proposed in~\cite{Neronov:2025jfj} has a cosmological distance scale of 20~Gpc.
 Similar results have been reported in~\cite{Yuan:2025zwe}.